-While the last thing a college student may want to do is work on their summer vacation, there are plenty of benefits of getting a summer job.
+While the last thing a college student may want to do is work during the school year, there are plenty benefits of doing so.

 You can develop new skills, potentially gain an interest in a new career field, make new friends, or relieve unnecessary stress that you're carrying over from the school year.

 Some of the best experiences I've ever had came from working or volunteering at a business during the summer.

 Below are 15 ways you can make some extra income in the summer.

 - 1. Teaching English with Magic Ears

 - 3. Start a blog

 - 6. Fill out surveys

 - 7. Transcriptionist

 - 9. Get rewarded for using the internet